(known as Laetare Sunday–the Sunday of Joy; and the vestments might be of the color of rose, instead of violet or purple.)

 This story is amazing.
 William Barclay, the great Presbyterian scripture scholar, comments that “there’s no more vivid character drawing in all of literature than this.
 With deft and revealing touches John causes the people in this story to come alive for us.

 He says this is the only story in which the sufferer was blind from birth.
 The Jews had this strange notion that one could have sin in them before one was born.
 They also believed that the sins of their fathers are visited upon their children.

 And there’s something interesting about the pool of Siloam he mentions.
 When Hezekiah realized Sennacherib was going to invade Palestine, he had a tunnel cut through solid rock from the spring into the city of Jerusalem.
-It was two ft. wide and six ft. high.
+It was two feet wide and six feet high.
 They had to zigzag it around sacred sites so it was 583 yards long.
-The engineers began cutting from both ends and met in the middle ~ truly an amazing feat for that time.
+The engineers began cutting from both ends and met in the middle–truly an amazing feat for that time.
 The pool of Siloam was where the stream entered into the city.
 Siloam means “sent” because the water had to be sent through the city.
 Jesus sent the blind there for his cure.

 Second, there were his parents.
 They were uncooperative with the Pharisees, but they were also afraid.
 The authorities had a powerful weapon.
 They could excommunicate them as well, whereby they could be shut off from God’s people and their property could be forfeited as well.

 Third, there were the Pharisees.
 At first, they didn’t believe the man was cured.
 And then they were annoyed they could not meet the man’s argument that was based on scripture: “Jesus has done a wonderful thing; the fact that he has done it means that God hears him; now God never hears the prayers of a bad man; therefore Jesus could not be a bad man.”